Ven-Sib/portfolio/README.md

 - A homepage with an introduction and call-to-action.
 - A projects section showcasing my work.
-- A contact form to reach out to me.
+- A contact section to contact me

 It’s built using **React** for interactivity and **Tailwind CSS** for utility-first styling, enabling a responsive and clean design.